Oasis-NEU/s24-group7/README.md

 PURPOSE OF PROJECT: Students at Northeastern University (NU or NEU) are often lost in the tunnels.
 The goal is to provide a navigation system that calculates the shortest path from a given source to a given destination.
 The path will include detailed turn-by-turn instructions.
-Developed for the "tunul" project at Oasis, a club at NU.
+Developed for the "tunul" project at Oasis, a club at NU. "tunul" began when I pitched the idea to club members.

 HOW TO START THIS PROJECT: Open the folder using VS Code, or open Dijkstra.cpp using an IDE of choice.